<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2445087089227362&amp;ev=PageView&amp;noscript=1">

 Use this free TRIR calculator to find your OSHA Total Recordable Incident Rate and understand how your safety performance compares over time.

 TRIR is a standard OSHA metric used to track safety performance in the United States.
-It’s commonly requested by General contractors and owners, Insurance providers, Prequalification systems and Internal safety and leadership teams
+It’s commonly requested by general contractors and owners, insurance providers, prequalification systems (ISNetworld, Avetta, PICS), and internal safety and leadership teams.

 TRIR is calculated using the formula below: